pydicom/pynetdicom/docs/examples/print.rst

 Example
 .......

 Print the image data from a SOP Instance onto a single A4 page.
+For a real-life Print SCP you would need to check its conformance statement to see what print options (medium types, page sizes, layouts, etc) are supported.
+This example assumes that the Film Session's and Film Box's N-CREATE responses include conformant *Basic Film Session SOP Class* and *Basic Film Box SOP Class* instances (which may not always be the case).

 .. code-block:: python